-Deliverables/Milestones Due Date Status Comments

-Verify mainline hardening (MLH) 10/1/2018 Completed

-schedule.
-Implement any necessary

-changes to meet targets

-Identify the Vegetation 11/1/2018 In Progress

-Management goals for 2018, 2019,

-2020 and 2021 program

-Design and establish tracking 12/31/2018 In Progress

-criteria, and frequency and forum

-for reporting of Vegetation

-Management goals.

-Design and establish tracking 12/31/2018 In Progress

-criteria, and frequency and forum

-for reporting of mainline hardening

-goals
+Deliverables/Milestones Due Date Status Comments Verify mainline hardening (MLH) schedule.
+10/1/2018 Completed Implement any necessary changes to meet targets.
+Identify the Vegetation Management goals for 2018, 11/1/2018 Completed 2019, 2020 and 2021 program. - Design and establish tracking criteria, and frequency 12/31/2018 Completed and forum for reporting of Vegetation Management goals.
+Design and establish tracking criteria, and frequency 12/31/2018 Completed and forum for reporting of mainline hardening goals.